 - Audit credits do not count as credits attempted or completed.

-The maximum "attempted" credits (defined above) allowed by federal regulation for degree or certificate completion is 150% of the credits needed to complete that type of degree.
+The maximum "attempted" credits (defined above) allowed by Federal regulation for degree completion is 150% of the credits needed to complete that type of degree.
 Transfer students' transfer credits are included in the maximum timeframe limit of the policy.

 Failure to make SAP